 1. Select the position you would like to have.

 2. Submit an application before the deadline.

-Members of the TCSA executive must be full-time who are registered in a pre-university (DCS) students.
+Members of the TCSA executive must be full-time who are registered in a pre-university (DEC) students.

 Once a candidate's application has been approved by the Electoral Officer, the candidate may begin to campaign.